JiajunXIII/video-music-mamba/README.md

-# video-music-mamba
+# Video-Music-Mamba-VMM-
-VMM:Video-Music Mamba for Generationg Music from Videos
+VMM: Video-Music Mamba for Generating Music from Videos

+## Directory Structure
+* `demo/`: saved file we generated

+Our code will be released later~